 My mother took my two girls to this park and said it was amazing.
 There are structures for kids of all ages, in addition to grassy areas for picnic lunches!
 (Above, my Ceci is pictured on her favorite slide at Ali’s Park.)

-This is a smaller playground, but it also includes a small zoo!
+This amazing park has multiple playgrounds and a small zoo!
 My oldest daughter loves animals, so this park is always a hit with her.

-We haven’t visited this park yet, but the reviews are awesome.
-It boasts amazing structures and a free splash pad — you will definitely find us here on hot days this summer!
+This awesome spot boasts great play structures and a splash pad — you will definitely find us here on hot days this summer!

-This is another playground we haven’t visited, but it looks like fun!
-It has climbing structures of various sizes, swings for all ages and abilities, and space designated for my younger playground visitors!
+This playground has climbing structures of various sizes, swings for all ages and abilities, and space designated for my younger playground visitors!
 One of the structures is even shaped like a pirate ship.
 Ahoy, matey!

 Like similar playgrounds listed here, there are a variety of climbing structures and swings for kids of various sizes.
 Unlike the other playgrounds listed here, there is a storybook trail.
 It is described as a “unique opportunity to walk in the woods and read a story at the same time.”
-The English teacher in me is so excited for this!
+The English teacher in me loves this!

-Sponsored by the New England Patriots and boasting a variety of climbing structures decked out in red, white, and blue, McKinley Park was recommended to me by a dance mom friend.
-Her 3-year-old loves it and I can’t wait to hit up another local playground paradise this summer!
+Sponsored by the New England Patriots and boasting a variety of climbing structures decked out in red, white, and blue, McKinley Park has been recommended to me by many friends.
+What a fun spot!

 These are the playgrounds on our to-do list this summer!
 Where do you plan to be climbing, jumping, spinning, and swinging?